Remote Work – Thriving after Covid-19

-At first glance you wouldn’t associate the word ‘thrive’ with a global pandemic.
+Remote work and a global pandemic are not something with which you would associate the word ‘thrive’.
 With 68% of Australians being forced into employment change, the new normal is far from perfect.

 My husband has been working from home since March 2020 and isn’t looking to return to his offices – if they’re still operational – until July 2021.
 While this remarkably hasn’t ended in divorce for us, a study on the impacts of Covid-19 by Relationships Australia, (the leading national provider of relationship support services), found that 42% of people have experienced a negative change in their relationship with their partner during the last few months.
 Combine with that home-schooling, two working parents and an active toddler or two, it’s not surprising our relationships are suffering.

 Conversely, for those living alone and forced to work from home the isolation can be overwhelming.
 Sure, you can see people over zoom, but online chats – whether work related or social – are generally unsatisfying.

 When communicating online we miss a lot of the non-verbal signals that in a face to face meeting we would pick up on automatically.
 We are also seeing ourselves on screen, and much like hearing a recording of your own voice, this is rarely positive.
 These significant changes to the way we now live our lives has seriously impacted our mental health.
 When Victoria reintroduced tougher COVID-19 restrictions in July, Beyond Blue reported contacts about anxiety spiked 50% and contacts about depression doubled.